-I got everything setup and I was settling in for a good, long second shift when I saw this in my WordPress admin.
+I got everything setup and I was settling in for a good evening of side hustle when I saw this in my WordPress admin.

-All the WordPress admin styles were not loading.
+All WordPress admin CSS styles were missing!
+Turns out none of the WordPress admin styles were not loading.

-I wasn’t sure what was going on… Could it be something wonky with my new computer?
-Was it due to updating to the shiny new WordPress 3.5?
-I tried to reinstall WordPress a couple of times to no avail, so intense Google searching ensued.
+I wasn’t sure what was going on...
+I tried to reinstall WordPress a couple of times, but it didn't change anyhting, so intense Google searching ensued.

 And let me be clear...
-I do not encourage WordPress core hacks, but in the moment, I just wanted to fix it and move on with my small window of time I had to work on my hotfix.
+I do not encourage WordPress core hacks, but in the moment, I just wanted it fixed so I could start working on what I wanted to do for the evening.

 wp-admin/load-styles.php file, find this line of code...